iommirocks/iommi/docs/philosophy.rst

 lack of customizability.

 A shortcut is a bunch of config (and sometimes a tiny bit of code) that also has a name.
-We use these instead of writing `Field` subclasses.
-The names of these shortcuts is also used by the style system to determine what rules to apply.
+We use these instead of writing e.g. `Field` subclasses.
+The names of these shortcuts are also used by the style system to determine what rules to apply.

 An important difference between a traditional class and a shortcut is that the